 b.Then fold each side inwards

 6. Roll firmly but not too tight, as there is need for room for the rice to expand.
 Repeat.

 7. Add the dolmades, one at a time next to each other (packed closely but not squashed.
 This prevents them from unrolling during cooking) in the pot, creating the first layer.
 When the first layer is complete, continue a second layer until they are all done.

 8. Drizzle the 2 tablespoons of olive oil all over and then place a heavy plate upside down on top of them to keep them in place as they cook.
 The plate should fit snuggly in the pot.

 9. Pour enough boiling water over the dolmades to cover them and most of the plate.
 Cover with the pot lid and place over high heat until boiling.
 Then reduce heat to a simmer and cook for 50 minutes.

 10. Once cooked, allow cooling for 15 minutes, and then with a fork to help you, carefully lift up plate.
 Caution as it still may be hot.

 11. With a spoon, remove one dolma at a time and place onto platter.

-Some like to serve them with Greek yogurt, however they go very nicely with feta, olives, tomatoes and cucumber sticks.
+Some like to serve them with Greek yogurt, however, they also go very nicely with feta, olives, and tomatoes.